isc-projects/bind9/doc/arm/reference.rst

    See the description of :any:`update-check-ksk` in :ref:`boolean_options`.

 :any:`dnssec-loadkeys-interval`
-   See the description of :any:`dnssec-loadkeys-interval` in :ref:`options`.
+   See the description of :any:`dnssec-loadkeys-interval` in :namedconf:ref:`options`.

 :any:`dnssec-update-mode`
-   See the description of :any:`dnssec-update-mode` in :ref:`options`.
+   See the description of :any:`dnssec-update-mode` in :namedconf:ref:`options`.

 :any:`dnssec-dnskey-kskonly`
    See the description of :any:`dnssec-dnskey-kskonly` in :ref:`boolean_options`.